Columbia Seminary Garden

 Eco-Friendly

-We are committed to wisely using the resources that God has given us.
-Building sustainable new buildings and recycling where we can.
+We are committed to wisely using the resources that God has given us by building sustainable new buildings and recycling where we can.

-The Vernon S. Broyles Jr. Leadership Center (BLC) was created from the Simon-Law Residence Hall (circa 1932.
-Over 90 percent of the original building was “recycled” and is still a part of the BLC.
+The Vernon S. Broyles Jr. Leadership Center (BLC) was created from the Simon-Law Residence Hall (circa 1932, and over 90 percent of the original building was “recycled” and is still a part of the BLC.

 The Marcia Riggs Common, named after Columbia faculty member, Dr. Marcia Riggs, is Columbia’s newest residence hall.
-It has 35,000 square feet with a capacity of 660 students and a monthly energy bill of just $2000.
+It has 35,000 square feet with 51 units, a 66-person capacity, and a monthly energy bill of just $2000.

-Green Seminary Certification is a 3-year process designed to provide the structure, guidance and support that seminaries need to further develop their institution’s commitment to creation care.
+Columbia Theological Seminary earned a Green Seminary Certification.
+The certification is a 3-year process that provides the structure, guidance and support that seminaries need to further develop their institution’s commitment to creation care.

 The foundation of the program begins with a commitment from a cross-section of school representatives (faculty, staff, students, alumni, etc.) to serve as a Green Team.
 Together they conduct a self-audit of their existing environmental practices in the areas of: Education – Liturgy, Ritual, and Worship – Building and Grounds – Community Life – Public Leadership.

-Columbia’s commitment to sustainability extends into our classrooms where we help ensure future generations of pastoral leaders will continue to care for God’s creation.
-We teach many courses that have a focus on caring for and conserving the earth.
-Some of those include:
+Columbia’s commitment to sustainability extends into our classrooms.
+We help ensure future generations of pastoral leaders will continue to care for God’s creation.
+Therefore, we teach many courses that have a focus on caring for and conserving the earth including:

 Biblical Area